 You have researched your ideal target market

-Before you quit your job and start your own business, you already know who your ideal client is.
+Before you quit your job and start your own business, you already know who your perfect client is.
 You might have discovered who she is through your existing clients, or you may have created a customer avatar through research.
 Either way, you know that you cannot be all things to all people.
-You have your niche and you are sticking to it!
+You have your niche, and you are sticking to it!

 You have a solid business model

 Make sure that before you take the plunge, you have an efficient and effective business model.
 Know how you are going to get your products to market.
-Our recommendation is that you choose the path of least resistance.
+We recommend that you choose the path of least resistance.
 Don’t try and revolutionize the way you do business all at once.
 You may want to source your products from Yemen to help the artisans there, but it will be an uphill battle for you.
 Trust us.

 For more information on how to use the Business Model Canvas click here!